microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 Your Azure DevOps instance should also include permissions for the account which will be used to bootstrap.
 Your administrator may be part of the [project collection administrators group](https://docs.microsoft.com/en-us/azure/devops/organizations/security/change-organization-collection-level-permissions?view=azure-devops&tabs=preview-page#add-members-to-the-project-collection-administrators-group) and can perform the following tasks to manage user access.

-For example, you may be mapped to the Contributors Group for your [project](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#project-level-permissions):
+For example, you may be mapped to the Contributors Group for your [project](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#project-level-permissions) and you need to manage your [repository level permissions](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#git-repository-object-level):

 ![Azure DevOps Permissions Contributors](/docs/media/azure_devops_permissions_1.png)

-* You should ensure that you are allowed to create repository, and delete or disable a repository.
+* You should ensure that you are allowed to create a repository, and delete or disable a repository.

 Further, your [user should also have access](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/add-organization-users?view=azure-devops&tabs=preview-page#manage-users) to the Azure DevOps repository.
 For example you can include users as Project Contributor.